legendu-net/blog/misc/content/2015/11/useful-firefox-add-ons/useful-firefox-add-ons.markdown

 Allows you to initiate a direct download of a file given a url.

 - PrintFriendly
+    Make any web page Print Friendly & PDF

 - Open in Chrome

 - IETab

 - Live HTTP Headers
     View HTTP headers of a page and while browsing.

 ## Downloading Tools